cedrickjean/Vehicle-position-c-programming/README.md

 Specifics

 Use Git to clone the project template to your PC
-Use C language and GCC compiler toolchain (recommend MinGW/MSYS for Windows users) Your code should be compatible with 32 and 64 bit architectures Add your code to solution.c
+Use C++ language and GCC compiler toolchain (recommend MinGW/MSYS for Windows users) Your code should be compatible with 32 and 64 bit architectures Add your code to solution.c
 Complete makefile with rules to compile and clean